-Testimonial by the owner of the original 1755 Guadagnini
+Testimonial by an owner of a Guadagnini copy

 ‘I was looking for a new cello and had tried many antique and modern instruments before playing Robin’s Guadagnini.
 Some of these I had taken away for extended loans.
 Having played on a modern cello for several years beforehand, I was aware of their many advantages (particularly their value for money, and their versatility) and was expecting to buy another.
 However, my main criterion for purchase was quality, and Robin’s cello seemed leagues ahead in this respect.
 It took me little time to decide on commissioning my own.

 I was struck by the speed and subtlety of response that the Guadagnini offered.
 It also had a complex tone which I found a refreshing change to that of the Stradavari copy I was playing previously.
 The instrument was very comfortable to play, and I’ve realised since that this is partly due to some of Robin’s innovations in design.
 It was a cello with its own characteristic voice that allowed the player great control; in short, it was responsive without being passive.

 The cello was in great shape before fitting the acoustical straps; they were not correctives, but the icing on the cake!
 That said, they can also make a remarkable difference to the sound, often exceeding expectations.
 The great appeal of them is that they offer players the chance to personalise, and to experiment freely with their instruments (because the changes they make can easily be reversed).
 The changes were quite specific from strap to strap: one gave greater brilliance to the upper register, one greater depth to the C-string and so on.
 They can affect the cello’s physical profile as well as its sound, reducing resistance or removing a wolf tone, for instance.